MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 To improve performance, Entra ID caches metadata returned by the provider, including the keys.
 Provider metadata caching prevents a discovery call each time Entra ID talks to an external identity provider.

 This cache is refreshed every 24 hrs (1 day).
-Here's how we suggest a provider roll over their keys:
+Here's how we suggest a provider rollover their keys:

 1. Publish the **Existing Cert** and **New Cert** in the "jwks_uri".
-1. Keep signing with **Existing Cert** until Entra ID cache is refreshed,expired, or updated (every 2 days).
+1. Keep signing with **Existing Cert** until Entra ID cache is refreshed, expired, or updated (every 2 days).
 1. Switch to signing with **New Cert**.

 We don't publish schedules for key rollovers.
 The dependent service must be prepared to handle both immediate and periodic rollovers.
 We suggest using a dedicated library built for this purpose, like [azure-activedirectory-identitymodel-extensions-for-dotnet](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet).
 For more information, see [Signing key rollover in Entra ID](/azure/active-directory/develop/active-directory-signing-key-rollover).